omundy/dig250-game-art-dev/reference-sheets/Unity-Git.md

 In Github Desktop:

 1. Add a message and create your first commit.
-1. Push to pblish the repository online.
+1. Push to publish the repository online.
 Make it public for now.